 A Tailor-Made Kazakhstan Tour

-From historic Silk Road fortresses to stupendous desert vistas, this unique Kazakhstan tour will take you to the parts of the country that are only visited by a cherished few.
+From historic Silk Road fortresses to stupendous desert vistas, this unique Kazakhstan tour will take you to the parts of the country only visited by a fortunate few.

 From Nur Sultan, the country’s glittering capital, you’ll travel south to Shymkent, a city steeped in history and Silk Road culture.
-Here, amidst ancient fortresses and teeming bazaars, you’ll feel a sense of the peoples and cultures that have been here before.
+Here, amidst ancient fortresses and teeming bazaars, you’ll feel a sense of the peoples and cultures that shaped this nation at the heart of the Silk Road.

-From the southern edge of Kazakhstan, you’ll travel on to the Caspian Sea city of Aktau, gateway to the fantastical landscapes of the Mangistau region.
+From the southern edge of Kazakhstan, you’ll travel north to the Caspian Sea city of Aktau, gateway to the fantastical landscapes of the Mangistau region.

-A mind-blowingly beautiful wilderness of rock, mountain and desert, this forgotten corner of the Silk Road is begging to explored.
-In Mangistau, you’ll drive across some of the most surreal, breath-taking vistas you might see anywhere on earth, sleep with pilgrims in underground Sufi mosques, scramble over rocks and explore mysterious necropolises.
+A mind-blowingly beautiful wilderness of rock, mountain and desert, this forgotten corner of Central Asia is begging to explored.
+In Mangistau, you’ll drive across some of the most surreal, breath-taking vistas you might see anywhere on earth, sleep alongside pilgrims in underground Sufi mosques, scramble over rocks and explore mysterious necropolises.

 A Team of Silk Road Specialists

-This is just one tailor-made Kazakhstan tour that we have produced for our guests.
-It can – of course – be altered to suit your spirit of adventure.
-The decision is yours: perhaps you’d like to include some more ‘Stans, follow it up with a trip to the Middle East or upgrade to 5* hotels.
+This is just one tailor-made Kazakhstan tour that we can arrange for our guests.
+It can, of course, be altered to suit your spirit of adventure: perhaps you’d like to include other countries, follow it up with a trip to the Caucasus or upgrade to 5* hotels.

 Whatever way you want to travel the Silk Road, let’s talk about it.